Marsarah-dev/MarsarahTweaks/MarsarahTweaks/MarsarahTweaks_Readme.txt

 -------------------- [Show Online Players] ---------------------

 ► Description:
-  Shows online players on the bottom right of the screen.
+  Shows a list of online players and the total number of players on the bottom right of the screen.
   Not displayed if only one player is online.
+  Displays maximum 20 players.
+  The list can be toggled with the Home key, but the total number of online players will still be shown.

 ► Mid-Game Toggling:
   Can be enabled/disabled during gameplay.